-- Chapter 5.
-Using the plan's coverage for your Part D prescription drugs......125 Explains rules you need to follow when you get your Part D drugs.
+Explains rules you need to follow when you get your Part D drugs.
 Tells how to use the plan's List of Covered Drugs (Formulary) to find out which drugs are covered.
 Tells which kinds of drugs are not covered.
 Explains several kinds of restrictions that apply to coverage for certain drugs.
 Explains where to get your prescriptions filled.
 Tells about the plan's programs for drug safety and managing medications.

 Chapter 6.
-What you pay for your Part D prescription drugs150 Tells about the 4 stages of drug coverage (Deductible Stage, Initial Coverage Stage, Coverage Gap Stage, Catastrophic Coverage Stage) and how these stages affect what you pay for your drugs.
+What you pay for your Part D prescription drugs157 Tells about the 4 stages of drug coverage (Deductible Stage, Initial Coverage Stage, Coverage Gap Stage, Catastrophic Coverage Stage) and how these stages affect what you pay for your drugs.
 Explains the 6 cost-sharing tiers for your Part D drugs and tells what you must pay for a drug in each cost-sharing tier.
 Chapter 7.
-Asking us to pay our share of a bill you have received for covered medical services or drugs Chapter 8.
+Asking us to pay a bill you have received for covered medical services or drugs Chapter 8.
 Your rights and responsibilities Chapter 9.
-What to do if you have a problem or complaint (coverage decisions, appeals, complaints) Chapter 1(252 Explains when and how you can end your membership in the plan.
-Explains situations in which our plan is required to end your membership.
-Chapter 11 I. Legal notices Chapter 12 2.
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints) Chapter 10.
+Ending your membership in the plan Chapter 11.
+Legal notices Chapter 12.
 Definitions of important words